Mohamed01555/potato-disease-classification2/README.md

 ## Getting Started

-To use this web app, simply go to the following URL: <a href=`https://mohamed01555.github.io/potato-disease-classification2/` /a>
+To use this web app, simply go to the following URL: <a href="https://mohamed01555.github.io/potato-disease-classification2/">Potato Disease classifier</a>

 Once there, you will see a form where you can upload an image of a potato plant.
 Select an image from your computer, then click "Submit" to upload it to the server.